-If the goal of the investment is to pay out before your child becomes a taxpayer, you could rather take out the TFSA in the parent’s name.
-Whether you ultimately pick a normal investment vehicle or a TFSA, it is never to early start saving for your and your children’s future.
+Therefore, if the goal of the investment is to pay out before your child becomes a taxpayer, you could rather take out the TFSA in the parent’s name, or take out a traditional investment (i.e. not a TFSA) in the name of your child.

 Get the right advice